K. Lee Adams

 Career Highlights

-Prior to joining the John Marshall faculty in 2008, Professor Adams taught at Deakin University School of Law in Australia, researching and teaching labor and employment law and civil procedure.
-She is currently completing her doctor of juridical science (SJD) degree at Melbourne University Law School in Australia, where her thesis examines work and family legislation.
-Before beginning her academic career, Professor Adams practiced employment discrimination and civil rights law with the Atlanta law firm of Parks, Chesin & Miller and served as law clerk to the Honorable Jack T. Camp of the U.S. District Court for the Northern District of Georgia.
-During law school, Professor Adams was Articles Editor for the Georgia Law Review and held the Bryant T. Castellow scholarship, in addition to being inducted into the Order of the Coif.
+Prior to joining the John Marshall faculty in 2008, Professor Adams taught at Deakin University School of Law in Australia from 2000-2008, researching and teaching labor and employment law and civil procedure.
+She also completed graduate coursework towards a doctorate of juridical science at Melbourne University Law School in Australia, where her thesis examined work and family legislation.
+Before beginning her academic career, Professor Adams practiced employment discrimination and civil rights law with the Atlanta law firm of Parks, Chesin & Miller and served as law clerk to the Hon.
+Jack T. Camp of the U.S. District Court of the Northern District of Georgia.
+During law school at the University of Georgia, Professor Adams was Articles Editor for the Georgia Law Review, the President of the Women Law Students Association, and a member of the Lumpkin Inn of Court.
+She also held the Bryant t.
+Castellow Scholarship and was inducted into the Order of the Coif.

 Publications